-As shown in the Addendum to the Noise Technical Report for the Fanita Ranch Project Table 6, vehicle noise levels on Fanita Parkway under all scenarios would be within the conditionally compatible noise level range of 70 dBA Ldn or below for residential development but would exceed the applicable threshold of significance of 65 dBA Ldn (the normally acceptable noise level).
+As shown in EIR Table 4.12-16, vehicle noise levels on Fanita Parkway and Magnolia Avenue under all scenarios would be within the conditionally compatible noise level range of 70 dBA Ldn or below for residential development but would exceed the applicable threshold of significance of 65 dBA Ldn (the normally acceptable noise level).
 Noise levels on the segment of Cuyamaca Street from El Nopal to Mast Boulevard would also potentially exceed the conditionally compatible noise level range.
-Mitigation Measure NOI-6 requires the installation of a noise barrier on some impacted segments of Fanita Parkway and Cuyamaca Street, as shown on Figure 4.12-4 of the EIR, Noise Mitigation Locations.
+Mitigation Measure NOI-6 requires the installation of a noise barrier on some impacted segments of Fanita Parkway, Cuyamaca Street, and Magnolia Avenue, as shown on Figure 4.12-4 of the EIR, Noise Mitigation Locations.
 Noise barriers that break the line of sight between receptors and the roadway would provide at least 5 dBA in noise reduction, and additional reductions can be achieved with additional height or material selection.
 Typical noise barriers constructed for the purpose of reducing vehicle noise can provide 30 dBA of noise reduction (Caltrans 2013a).

 Due to the difference in elevation between the proposed Fanita Parkway improvements and the sensitive receptors at the Santee Lakes Recreation Preserve campground (vertical difference of approximately 12 feet), it is calculated that a 4-foot wall at the western edge of the Fanita Parkway roadway right-of-way for the entire length of the campground would break the line of sight between the source and receptor.
 Taking distance, change in elevation, and barrier height into account, a 4-foot wall at the roadway right-of-way is calculated to reduce noise levels to 60 dBA Ldn at the nearest campsites (Appendix L).
-Noise barriers in the roadway right-of-way are anticipated to be feasible on the western side of Fanita Parkway from the project entrance to Mast Boulevard (as mentioned previously), and from El Nopal to Mast Boulevard on the eastern side of Cuyamaca Street.
+Noise barriers in the roadway right-of-way are anticipated to be feasible on the western side of Fanita Parkway from the project entrance to Mast Boulevard (as mentioned previously), from El Nopal to Mast Boulevard on the eastern side of Cuyamaca Street, and at individual neighborhoods north of El Nopal on Magnolia Avenue.